Who pays land tax in Victoria?

 In Victoria, land tax is calculated based on the total taxable value of all the land that a person owns as of December 31st of each year.
 The taxable value is determined by the State Revenue Office, which uses the unimproved value of the land as determined by the Valuer-General.

-Additionally, there are also progressive land tax surcharges that apply to foreign owners of residential property in Victoria.
+Additionally, progressive land tax surcharges apply to foreign owners of residential property in Victoria.

 Can property owners seek an exemption from land tax?